 Jimmy Buffett in concert: Key West, Florida – In all honesty, any Jimmy Buffett tailgate party could qualify to make this list.
-The reason why Key West is highlighted here is because those concerts just seem to ooze with the overwhelming “permanent vacation” mindset of the avid Parrothead.
+The reason why Key West is highlighted here is that those concerts just seem to ooze with the overwhelming “permanent vacation” mindset of the avid Parrothead.
 Key West is also Jimmy’s home when he isn’t touring so consider this party like a “home game” for serious tailgaters.
-Roam the blacktop prior to any Jimmy Buffett concert and you’ll see men in grass skirts complete with coconut shell bras, a margarita glass so big you’ll need a boat oar to stir it’s contents and of course, more cheese burgers in paradise than Rosie O’Donnell could eat.
+Roam the blacktop prior to any Jimmy Buffett concert and you’ll see men in grass skirts complete with coconut shell bras, a margarita glass so big you’ll need a boat oar to stir its contents, and of course, more cheeseburgers in paradise than Rosie O’Donnell could eat.

 The Rose Bowl on January 1st – The BCS has really killed a lot of the spirit of the college football bowls but the Rose Bowl has somehow managed to maintain its rich traditions.
 Those traditions are apparent in the tailgating parking area prior to the “Granddaddy of Them All.”
 Because the Rose Bowl was built in 1921 there was not a lot of thought put into accommodating tailgaters.
 No problem.
 Tailgaters just park on the adjacent golf course and put out their chairs and fire up their grills.
 And because of the tradition of the game and the venue in which it is played, it does not matter which teams are competing.

 Did we miss something?
 What classic tailgate party was left off this Bucket List?
 Leave a comment and state your case.

-If you found this post entertaining or perhaps you disagreed with it, why not share it with your friends on Facebook, Twitter or just email it to someone?
+If you found this post entertaining or perhaps you disagreed with it, why not share it with your friends on Facebook, or Twitter or just email it to someone?
 Click the buttons below for easy sharing options and tell them what is on your tailgating bucket list.